-You can catch a taxi from Bora Bora cruise port pier.
+You can catch a taxi from the Vaitape port's cruise ship pier.
 It usually costs $5.
 The most popular transport method on the island are bicycles.
 You can rent one for $15 daily.
 If you want to explore the lagoon, you can rent a motorboat.

-The nearest airport to Bora Bora cruise port is in Tahiti, Moto Mute.
+The nearest airport to the cruise port is in Tahiti (Moto Mute).
 From there, you can reach Vaitape by boat.
 Bora Bora has ferry connection to Papeete (Moorea Ferry service).

-Vaitape offers souvenir shops, ATM, Internet cafe, restaurants and post office within walking distance from Bora Bora cruise port tender pier.
+Vaitape offers souvenir shops, ATM, Internet cafe, restaurants and post office within walking distance from the cruise ship tender pier.